sk4la/volatility3-docker/README.md

 The `sk4la/volatility` image includes all community plugins from the official [volatilityfoundation/community](https://github.com/volatilityfoundation/community) repository.
 By default, those are stored in `/usr/local/share/volatility/plugins/community`.

-> You can list all included plugins using the `--help` or `--info` flags (e.g. `podman run sk4la/volatility:edge --plugins=/usr/local/share/volatility/plugins --info`).
+> You can list all included plugins using the `--help` or `--info` flags (e.g., `podman run sk4la/volatility:edge --plugins=/usr/local/share/volatility/plugins --info`).
 The loading order is non-deterministic and some plugins fail to load because of missing dependencies (some are just not on PyPI anymore) or because their design is not quite suitable for distribution, so you may need to run it multiple times for it to load the plugin you are looking for.
 I advise instead using each plugin individually in order to avoid loading dysfunctional plugins.

 To load a specific community plugin (example with JPCERT's APT17 plugin):